U.N. to assess if either side trying to 'sabotage' Syria talks

 Diplomats see Putin’s plan as a bid to draw a line under the war after seven years of fighting and to celebrate Russia’s role as the power that tipped the balance of the war and became the key player in the peace process.

-The Geneva talks have failed to build up any speed despite eight rounds of negotiations.
+The absence of the government delegation, led by chief negotiator Bashar al-Ja‘afari, has effectively halted a peace process which has made little progress in eight rounds.

-After months away from the U.N. talks, the two sides returned to Geneva at the end of November, with de Mistura hoping to discuss an agenda including constitutional and electoral reform.
+The latest round began last week with de Mistura hoping to discuss an agenda including constitutional and electoral reform.

-But the government delegation arrived a day late and left after two days, saying the opposition had “mined the road” to the talks by insisting that Assad could not play any interim role in Syria’s political transition.
+But Ja‘afari arrived a day late and left after two days, saying the opposition had “mined the road” to the talks by insisting that Assad could not play any interim role in Syria’s political transition.

-The delegation returned to Damascus to “consult and refresh”, but chief negotiator Bashar al-Ja‘afari initially threatened not to come back, which the opposition said would be “an embarrassment to Russia”.
+The delegation returned to Damascus to “consult and refresh”, but Ja‘afari initially threatened not to come back, which the opposition said would be “an embarrassment to Russia”.

-De Mistura said on Thursday that Ja‘afari’s delegation had confirmed it would return on Sunday, five days later than expected.
+De Mistura said on Thursday that Ja‘afari’s delegation had confirmed it would return on Sunday, five days later than expected, for another stretch of talks lasting until Dec.
+15.

-Reporting by Tom Miles; Editing by Angus MacSwan and Hugh Lawson
+Additional reporting by Marina Depetris; Editing by Angus MacSwan and Toby Chopra